Master Box Braids Styling – The Ultimate Beginner’s Guide

 Knotless Braids

-Designed to be gentler on the scalp, knotless braids reduce tension and create a natural, seamless look from root to tip.
+Designed to be gentler on the scalp, knotless braids reduce tension and create a natural, seamless look from root to tip—making them a favorite for those seeking both Hair Styling and Stress Relief.

 Tools and Materials You’ll Need